• Facebook

 • Key Features

-The process of Discovery at software development companies
+The Process of Discovery at Software Development Companies

-People involved in delivery are usually involved in the discovery phase to avoid loss of knowledge.
+To avoid loss of knowledge, people who work in delivery are usually involved in the discovery phase.
 In a team, there will be UX designers, QA engineers, technical architects, senior engineers, business analysts, and lead software developers.
 Usually, the discovery phase in web development is based on meetings with a client for one-two week.
 However, depending on the size of the project discovery can take more than four weeks.
-The following are the steps needed to take during the discovery phase.

 Validating problems

-One of the focuses of the discovery phase process is set, refining, and analyzing the right requirements to deliver the system with 100% effective performance and high-quality functionality.
-In the beginning, the product owner explains how the solution should work, how and when users will use it, whether it will be a web and mobile or responsive app, what key features should be there.
-The client presents the company with the first portion of the necessary information.
+One of the focuses of the discovery phase process is setting, refining, and analyzing the right requirements to deliver the system with 100% effective performance and high-quality functionality.
+In the beginning, the product owner explains how the solution should work, how and when users will use it, whether it will be a web and mobile or responsive app, and what key features should be there.
+The client presents the company the first portion of the necessary information.

 Research end-users and identify challenges